 In kendo, naginata, and similar arts, one must call out the body part one intends to strike as the blow hits, or one does not receive points for the hit.

 Then there's the story which claims Babe Ruth pointed to the center field bleachers at Wrigley Field in Chicago in the fifth inning of Game Three of the 1932 World Series.
 On the next pitch, he hit a home run over the center field bleachers.
-Newsreels of the game do show Ruth pointing right before he hit the home run, but's it's not clear where exactly he pointed.
+Newsreels of the game do show Ruth pointing right before he hit the home run, but it's not clear where exactly he pointed.

 In Dungeons & Dragons it's used several times, unsurprisingly given that here's always a reminder.

 4th edition actually invites this, with all attacks having names like "White Raven Strike".

-Even moreso withe the "hellish rebuke" warlock power, an attack that takes the character's angry shouting (with a seemingly expected performance by the player), turns it into fire and hurls it at an opponent.
+Even moreso with the "hellish rebuke" warlock power, an attack that takes the character's angry shouting (with a seemingly expected performance by the player), turns it into fire and hurls it at an opponent.

 Weird spell requires the caster to inform the victims that "their doom is now upon them" in a language they understand.
 Justified, since it's a phantasm.